When is Opetaia vs Billam-Smith?

 Billam Smith has won 5 of his most recent fights, stopping 2 of them, going the distance 3 times.

-Before that, he had beat Dylan Bregeon on 13th November 2021 by unanimous decision in their 12 round contest at Sheffield Arena, Yorkshire.
+He had won against Dylan Bregeon on 13th November 2021 by unanimous decision in their 12 round contest at Sheffield Arena, Yorkshire.

 Activity check